Paul’s Tomb on Knox Mountain is one of Kelowna’s most beloved hikes.

 Paul’s Tomb trail is just over 4 km return and usually takes about an hour or so.
-The main excitement of this hike isn’t the tomb itself, but rather the beautiful lake views and secluded beach at the end.
+The main excitement of this hike isn’t the tomb itself, but rather the beautiful views of Okanagan Lake and secluded beach at the end.

-The trail is wide and extremely well maintained, which makes it great for all ages!
-You won’t have to worry about tripping over a root here; however, that does mean there’s very little tree cover.
+The Paul’s Tomb trail is wide and extremely well maintained, which makes it great for all ages!
+You won’t have to worry about tripping over a root here; however, there’s very little tree cover.
 In the heat of summer, you’ll start sweating very quickly so make sure you stay hydrated!

-The views of both Okanagan Lake and Knox Mountain are amazing from the trail.
-Okanagan Lake is often a sparkling blue and in the summer, boats zigzag along the water.
+The views of both Okanagan Lake and Knox Mountain are amazing from the hiking trail.
+Okanagan Lake is a sparkling blue and boats zigzag in the summer.
 Deer live on Knox Mountain, so it’s very likely you’ll spot one on your hike.
 And remember to keep an eye out for the Ogopogo, the giant lake serpent that supposedly lives in Okanagan Lake!